 Using a real-world example of my own: I have a supplier in Georgia.
 If I had them send the product to me directly in Seattle, WA, it would take 5-7 business days to travel the roughly 2,600 miles.
 From there, I would 98/100 times have to send it to a warehouse in Northern California, another 3-to-4-business day, 800-mile journey.
-In transit time alone, I’d expect to lose 8-11 business days (over two full calendar weekson the long end) just in shipping.
-If I get my product on a Friday and don’t have it ready until the following Monday, I’ve lost even more time.
+In transit time alone, I’d expect to lose 8-11 business days (over two full calendar weeks on the long end) just in shipping.
+I’ve lost even more time if I get my product on a Friday and don’t have it ready until the following Monday.

-Instead, I can have my product sent up the coast to a prep center I contract within New Jersey.
-The shipping time for that leg is two business days and under 800 miles, and the most common warehouse to which my product is sent is an houraway over the road.
+Instead, I can send my product up the coast to a prep center I contract within New Jersey.
+The shipping time for that leg is two business days and under 800 miles, and the most common warehouse to which my product is sent is an hour away over the road.
 That’s a dramatic difference.

 Number four on the list is a bit more nuanced.
 We’re talking about sales tax.
 Every state handles sales taxes differently (except Alaska, Delaware, Montana, New Hampshire, and Oregon; these are tax-free states).
 Most states have some taxation structure for services, but they’re not all equal.
-To be on the safe side, factor the state’s sales tax into the cost of services provided.
+To be safe, factor the state’s sales tax into the cost of services provided.

 You have a few prep centers in mind in regions that make the most sense.
 Excellent.
 Now we need to think about their workflows.
-It’s imperative that you get a complete picture of how they prefer to handle your product.
-Some have proprietary systems in place that require your input; some use Supply Chain Connect and email; some use neither.
-Get an idea of how your workflow would have to change to accommodate theirs.
+You must get a complete picture of how they prefer to handle your product.
+Some have proprietary systems that require your input; some use Supply Chain Connect and email; some use neither.
+Get an idea of how your workflow would change to accommodate theirs.
 There’s no one right answer here, as everyone’s workflow is different.
 I have a soft spot for prep centers that use Supply Chain Connect because it allows me to share created FBA shipments with them, and that’s all to which they have access.
 The prep center can create the labels and ship off the product without any intervention on my part.

-One bit of caution: no prep center should need access to your entire Seller Central account.
-You can grant secondary users limited access, but never be okay with a request to have the whole enchilada.
+One caution: no prep center should need access to your entire Seller Central account.
+You can grant secondary users limited access but never be okay with requesting the whole enchilada.
 With options like the Marketplace Web Services API (how many tools integrate with your Seller Central account), Supply Chain Connect, and categorical permissions structures for secondary users, there’s little need for full access.

 How long a prep center needs to process your shipment is critical.
 We’ve spent effort in finding a location that reduced complexity and time in the logistics chain, but if they take two weeks to process, we’re practically at a net loss.